Transformer-Based Inverse Microrheology for Experimental Mechanics at Ultra-High Strain Rates: Methodology

-To train the BDT model, we synthetically generated a dataset using our previously developed Inertial Microcavitation Rheometry (IMR) numerical simulation code \cite{tzoumaka2023modeling}.
-These simulations utilized the neo-Hookean Kelvin-Voigt (NHKV) constitutive model, which represents the surrounding material as a neo-Hookean hyperelastic spring in parallel with a linear viscous dashpot.
-For all simulations, the material stiffening parameter $(\alpha)$ was fixed at zero.
+The BDT models were trained using synthetic datasets generated from a previously developed IMR numerical simulation framework \cite{tzoumaka2023modeling}.
+The simulations used the NHKV constitutive model, in which the surrounding material is represented by a neo-Hookean hyperelastic spring in parallel with a linear viscous dashpot.

-We sampled the shear modulus $(G)$ and viscosity $(\mu)$ from uniformly random distributions in logarithmic space: specifically, $\log_{10}(G) \in [3, 6]$ (unit: Pa) and $\log_{10}(\mu) \in [-3, 0]$ (unit: Pa$\cdot$s).
-To introduce variability in the collapse dynamics, the maximum bubble expansion ratio, $\lambda = R_{\max}/R_0$, was also sampled uniformly at random from the range $[6, 11]$.
+For the BDT-Viscoelasticity model, which infers both $G$ and $\mu$, the shear modulus and viscosity were sampled from uniform distributions in logarithmic space: specifically, $\log_{10}(G) \in [3, 6]$ (unit: Pa) and $\log_{10}(\mu) \in [-3, 0]$ (unit: Pa$\cdot$s).
+To introduce variability in the collapse dynamics, the maximum bubble expansion ratio, $\lambda = R_{\max}/R_0$, was also sampled uniformly at random from the interval $[3, 11]$.

+For the BDT-ViscousOnly model, which infers viscosity for viscous-liquid-like materials, the elastic contribution was disabled by setting $G=0$.
+The viscosity was sampled from $\log_{10} \mu \in [-4,0]$ (Pa$\cdot$s), and $\lambda$ was likewise sampled uniformly from $[3, 11]$.
 These ranges were chosen based on our experience from previously tested soft materials and from data observed in a wide range of soft materials \cite{estrada2018high,yang2019strain,yang2020extracting,yang2021predicting,yang2022mechanical,mancia2021acoustic,tzoumaka2023modeling,mcghee2023high,yang2024estimating,bremer2024ballistic} from soft hydrogel/tissue to relatively stiffer elastomers.
-Using these parameters, we simulated a total of 16,335 distinct bubble dynamics where each generated $R$ vs $t$ curve uses a randomly selected parameter set $\lbrace G, \mu, \lambda \rbrace$ within the above specified ranges.

-Each simulation generated a bubble radius-versus-time curve, $R(t)$, sampled at 100 evenly spaced time points over an 80~$\upmu$s interval (temporal resolution of 0.8~$\upmu$s).
-These $R(t)$ curves were used as the input features for training the BDT model, while the corresponding $\log(G)$ and $\log(\mu)$ values served as the target outputs.
+Using these parameter ranges, 14{,}160 distinct bubble-dynamics simulations were generated for the BDT-Viscoelasticity training dataset, with each curve corresponding to an independently sampled parameter set \(\{G,\mu,\lambda\}\).
+For the BDT-ViscousOnly model, {15{,}416} simulations were generated.
+Each simulation produced a bubble radius--time curve sampled at 100 uniformly spaced time points over a 100~$\upmu$s interval (temporal resolution of 1~$\upmu$s).
+The input to the BDT model was the sampled $R(t)$ curves, and the target outputs were $\{\log_{10}G,\log_{10}\mu\}$ for BDT-Viscoelasticity and $\log_{10}\mu$ for BDT-ViscousOnly.